natsuapo/keplerjis/docs/index.md

 nav_order: 1
 ---

-# Enhancing Kepler.gl for better usage in Japanese GIS analysis
+# Make Kepler.gl a better GIS tool

 ## Introduction

 This system is an adaption of Kepler.gl, which makes it more powerful as a GIS tool especially for spatial data scientists in Japan.
 The enhancement is made up of the following aspects:

 - [Data Loading](dl-main)
 - [Base Map](basemap)